-But there are two things, you should keep in mind:
+But there are a few things, you should keep in mind:

 First, the type of semolina.
 I’m using coarse ground wheat farina (farina meal), white-beige in color, called Grieß or Griess in German (this type).
 Apparently, it is not only very common in Europe, but also in India.
 I found this type of wheat semolina in an Indian grocery store under the name Sooji.

-The second thing that can be a little tricky is forming the Nockerl.
-I found a video showing how to shape them here.
-(Sorry for the music, btw the guys accent is not better, go straight to minute 1).
-Some people are shaping all the batter into Nockerl before dropping them into hot water, others do that right away when finishing a dumpling.
+Some people shape all of the batter into Nockerl before dropping them into hot water, others drop them into the water right away when finishing a dumpling.
 I do the latter.
 The dumplings are usually shaped with two soup spoons, yielding in big Griessnockerl.
 To avoid the batter sticking to your spoons, dip them into hot water first.

 You can cook the dumplings in either generously salted water or stock.
 I think they taste somehow better when cooked directly in broth.
 However, if you do so, you’ll end up with some dough pieces floating in your soup.
 Especially for the first attempts, I would suggest, you choose the salted water version.

 The three main causes for semolina dumplings to fall apart while cooking are the following: